 The ability to record and replay the execution of a smartphone app is useful in many contexts: reproducing bugs to support debugging [19], recording a user's interaction and replaying it for profiling and measuring [28], generating inputs to support dynamic analysis and testing [27].
 While useful, this task has proven difficult: smartphone apps revolve around concurrent streams of events that have to recorded and replayed with precise timing.
-To keep overhead low, prior record-and-replay approaches for smartphones only capture GUI input [1-3, 11, 13, 17, 19] which hurts accuracy as they cannot replay: network input, sensor input such as GPS, camera, or microphone, which are used frequently by popular apps; or events, to reproduce event-based races [15, 21]).
-Prior work on record-and-replay for desk-top and server platforms [10, 12, 22, 29, 30] has relied on techniques such as hardware changes, VM logging, or system call interception; using such techniques on Android is problematic, due to high overhead and wrong granularity-their word- or object-level granularity can be used for small, timing-insensitive programs, but not for Android apps.
+To keep overhead low, prior record-and-replay approaches for smartphones only capture GUI input [1-3, 11, 13, 17, 19] which hurts accuracy as they cannot replay input from the network or sensors, e.g., GPS, camera, and microphone, which are used frequently by popular apps; or events, to reproduce event-based races [15, 21].
+Prior work on record-and-replay for desktop and server platforms [10, 12, 22, 29, 30] has relied on techniques such as hardware changes, VM logging, or system call interception; using such techniques on Android is problematic, due to high overhead and wrong granularitytheir word- or object-level granularity can be used for small, timing-insensitive programs, but not for Android apps.